Willhs/map-visualiser/README.md

 TO USE:
 -------
-run local server by executing:
+run local server by navigating to map-visualiser and executing:
 `node server.js`

 then, open Chrome browser and navigate to localhost:3000